What is Traumatic Brain Injury?

 This also means that all TBI victims will be left with unique symptoms, strengths, and challenges that must be addressed through a personal injury claim.
 Treating the permanent or long-term consequences of a brain injury can cost hundreds of thousands of dollars, funds you likely do not have and should not be responsible for when another person's negligence caused your condition.

 Friends and relatives can help you cope with the immediate emotional and practical issues of a traumatic brain injury.
-However, in order to address the medical, financial, and legal problems of such a catastrophic event, you need to have a San Diego brain injury lawyer on your side who can go head-to-head with the insurance companies and advocate for the compensation you need and deserve.
+However, to address the medical, financial, and legal problems of such a catastrophic event, you need a San Diego brain injury lawyer who can go head-to-head with the insurance companies and advocate for the compensation you need and deserve.

 What Are the Treatments?

 Patients with mild to moderate injuries may receive skull and neck X-rays to check for bone fractures or spinal instability.
-For moderate to severe cases, the imaging test is a computed tomography (CT) scan.
-Moderately to severely injured patients receive rehabilitation that involves individually tailored treatment programs in the areas of physical therapy, occupational therapy, speech/language therapy, physiatry (physical medicine), psychology/psychiatry, and social support.
+The imaging test is a computed tomography (CT) scan for moderate to severe cases.
+Moderately to severely injured patients receive rehabilitation that involves individually tailored treatment programs in physical therapy, occupational therapy, speech/language therapy, physiatry (physical medicine), psychology/psychiatry, and social support.